The Lab Interpretation Course for Nurse Practitioners: Trusted by 1,000+ Across North America

 • Vitamin D deficiency

-• Stepwise approach to interpreting kidney function and common electrolyte abnormalities
+• Stepwise approach to kidney function tests and common electrolyte abnormalities

 • Kidney function: